ScottON/ScottON/_pages/about.md

 I was awarded a Master of Arts degree in Philosophy.
 It's best described as a communication and persuasive writing degree with a fancy intellectual wrapper.
 It's developed a multitude of skills that I bring to the table:

   * **Clear and concise writing** - you want people to immediately understand why your product is great.
-  * **Research skills** - I'll research your business, main competitors, and VOC to find unique selling points that will speak to your customers.
+  * **Research skills** - I'll research your business, main competitors, and voice of customer(VOC)to find unique selling points that will speak to your customers.
   * **Analytical skills** - A lot of copy is based on very shaky arguments.
 This lowers your trustworthiness and can cost you sales.
 I've got the background required to create emotional copy that can’t be dismissed for outlandish claims.

 <blockquote>“This is one of my favorite emails I've received this year!” – Jacob McMillen | #1 U.S. search result for ‘copywriter’</blockquote>